jordesign/wp-church-center/readme.txt

 go to Plugins > Add New in the WordPress Admin and upload the .zip file.

 3).
 Activate the Plugin.
 You should see a 'Cards' menu item.
-You'll need to set up some settings for your centre in the 'Church Center' section of the Customizer (Appearance > Customizer):
+You'll need to set up some settings for your centre in the 'Church Center' section of the Customizer (Appearance > Customizer).
+These will allow you to alter the appearance of your hub - editing the header, footer and other details of how things look.

-4).
-Church Details: load your logo and church name

-5).
-Church Links: load any social media or other URLs

-6).
-Design & Settings: Pick a background color

 Add/Edit Cards in the same way you would with any other content Add a page which uses the 'Church Center Homepage' template